DanCosta88/vim-getting-started/README.md

 2. Vim CheatSheet [http://www.fprintf.net/vimCheatSheet.html]

-Vim is an older Text Editor, with awesome features and open source plugins for programmers:
+Vim is an older Text Editor, but it's very powerful.
+A lot of that power comes from extensibility.
+There are awesome features and open source plugins for programmers:

 [http://michael.peopleofhonoronly.com/vim/]